wopjs/disposable/README.md

 ### Refresh-able

-- Disposables can use id as key when adding to the `DisposableMap`.
-Adding a disposable with the same id will dispose (flush) the old one first.
+- Disposables can bind to keys with `DisposableMap`.
+Setting a disposable with the same key will dispose (flush) the old one first.

   ```js
   import { disposableStore, disposableMap } from "@wopjs/disposable";